Aftaputra/Microscope-OF/docs/source/extensions/tasks_locks.rst

 Complete example
 ----------------

-Implementing both tasks and locks in a new timelapse extension may look like:
+Implementing both action threads and locks in a new timelapse extension may look like:

 .. literalinclude:: ./example_extension/06_tasks_locks.py